 This review was written based on the Japanese release of the game, and may not reflect changes made to versions released in other regions.

-As with most of the previous games, SQ5 takes place in an entirely new setting and has a completely new set of character classes.
-The game also introduces the concept of races (while 4 did technically have different races in the lore, that amounted to nothing gameplay-wise): When creating a character, the player chooses from one of four races- Earthruns (regular humans), Lunaria (elf equivalents), Selians (beastmen equivalents), and Brannies (hobbit equivalents)- Which determines which job class they can start in, their base stats, and a skill tree separate from the job-specific one, also a new addition in 5.
-The game allows the player to respec and change classes liberally, however, which means that a character’s starting class ultimately does not matter all that much, and some might feel that the fact that the character’s portrait is determined by their starting class is a much more cumbersome limitation.
+SQ5 takes place in an entirely new setting and has a completely new set of character classes.
+The game also introduces the concept of races (while 4 did technically have different races in the lore, they amounted to nothing gameplay-wise): When creating a character, the player chooses from one of four races- Earthruns (regular humans), Lunaria (elf equivalents, localised as “Celestrians” in the English release), Therians (beastmen, but far closer to human than IV’s), and Brownies (dwarf or hobbit equivalents)- Which determines which job class they can start in, their base stats, and a skill tree separate from the job-specific one, also a new addition in 5.
+The game allows the player to respec and change classes liberally, however, which means that a character’s starting class ultimately does not matter all that much, and thus some might feel that the fact that the character’s portrait is determined by their starting class is a much more cumbersome limitation.

 The game is not without its flaws: While story has never been the series’ strong point, 5’s is particularly shoddy in its execution- The third area has its own self-contained story involving two NPCs who do little elsewhere, and the final boss is something that you never even hear of until right before confronting it.
 And though this could in fact be considered a tradition of the series, the post-game area and boss leap firmly into the territory of sheer masochism with their difficulty.
 Thankfully, none of these come any close to outweighing the game’s many strengths, and some may even argue that the post-game’s difficulty jump is in fact a good thing.